 If you have been injured on-the-job or suffer from a work-related injury or illness, you…

 But it is much more complicated than that.
-Your chances of receiving workers’ compensation depends on how well and legally correct your work-related accident is written.
+Your chances of receiving workers’ compensation depend on how well and legally correct your work-related accident is written.

 Do not get me wrong.
 How well your workers’ compensation claim is written is just as important.
 But the importance of reporting a workplace injury, which is a prerequisite to a workers’ comp claim, properly and in a timely manner should not be underestimated.

-We invited our Lancaster workers compensation attorney from the Koszdin, Fields, Sherry & Katz law firm to outline the rules of making a work-related accident report in California.
+We invited our Lancaster workers compensation attorney from the Koszdin, Fields & Sherry law firm to outline the rules of making a work-related accident report in California.

 We say “in a timely manner,” because it is critical not only what your injury accident report contains, but also when it was filed.
 Typically, failure to report your workplace injury or illness within 30 days after the work-related accident or after you discovered a medical condition that worsened over time may result in the loss of your right to collect workers’ compensation benefits.

 Since employers and their insurance companies are generally not interested in providing payment for your medical treatment and covering other damages and losses caused by your work-related injury or illness, your inability to report an injury or file a workers’ comp claim in a timely manner will only bring a smile to their faces.